 Read more: Here’s Why You Should Have More Than One Credit Card

 If you have multiple credit cards or planning to own more than one card, you might be scared that you'd accumulate large debts.
 But that can happen only when you lack financial discipline and treat your card as an infinite source of purchasing power.

 To help you avoid such a scenario, we’ve listed down some pointers on how to manage multiple credit cards.

 1. Check Each Card’s Features and Benefits

-Know thy credit cards—this is one of the first rules that you need to keep in mind.
+Know thy credit cards—this is one of the first rules to keep in mind.
 That way, you can create a system that helps you track credit card usage.

-We recommend that you create a spreadsheet for keeping track of credit cards.
-This will enable you to manage all credit cards in one place.
+Wondering how to manage all your credit cards in one place?
+Be organized—create a spreadsheet for keeping track of your credit cards.
 Also, recording your spending on a table allows you to easily categorize all the information that you need to input.

 When you’re creating a record, add the following details per card: